Jodie Henry

-Early life and career

-Henry was born in Brisbane, Queensland.
-She began swimming competitively at the relatively late age of 14.
-She swam in the Commonwealth Youth Games in Edinburgh, Scotland, later that year, winning five gold medals.

 Swimming career

 At the 2002 Commonwealth Games in Manchester, Henry won the women's 100 metre freestyle as well as being a member of the Australian teams that won both the 4×100-metre freestyle relay and the 4×100-metre medley relay.
 Later that year, she won silver at the Pan Pacific Championships in the 50- and 100-metre freestyle, and helped Australian teams to victory over the Americans in the freestyle and medley relays.

 In 2003, Henry won the 100-metre silver medal, and picked up bronze medals in both the 4×100-metre freestyle and 4×100-metre medley relays at the FINA World Championships in Barcelona.
-She was also named the Speedo female sprinter of the year for 2003.

 2004 Summer Olympics

 At the 2004 Summer Olympics, Henry anchored the Australian women's 4×100-metre freestyle relay team that won the gold in world record time.
 She then competed in the individual 100-metre freestyle, breaking the previous world record time of 53.66 seconds (set by team member Libby Lenton) with a time of 53.52 seconds in the semifinals.
 She then went on to win the gold medal for the event, the first Australian to do so since Dawn Fraser 40 years earlier.
 In her final race at Athens she swam the last leg (freestyle) of the 4×100-metre medley relay, again helping the Australian team win gold in world record time, leaving her with three gold medals and three world records.